 Turning your horse is a basic skill that you will learn as you first start to ride.
 While some riders regularly use neck reining, direct (or plow) reining is a more basic way to turn.

 As you progress in your riding skills, you'll learn how to use the reins with more finesse, and to guide your horse more precisely.
 To start, learn how to cue your horse to do simple turns.

 Use thin riding gloves to improve your grip on the reins.
 With your horse saddled and bridled, you'll want to work in a flat obstacle-free area at first, then add obstacles as your skills improve.
 Try riding in circles, serpentines, and loops to learn to use your hand, seat, and leg aids and to keep your body in balance.

 Hold the Reins

 Hold one rein in each hand.
 Your hands will be an inch or two forward of the saddle and several inches above, so your fists are at a 30-degree angle.
 Your thumbs will be up, and the bight (buckle end) of the rein will be coming up out of the top of your hand.
 Hold the left rein with your left hand and the right rein with your right hand.

 Cue the Horse to Walk Forward

 Keep a gentle elastic contact between the reign in your hands and the horse’s mouth as you cue it to walk forward using your leg and seat.
 The reins shouldn’t be taut or drooping.
 There should be a straight line from your elbow to the bit.

 Use the Reins to Turn Left

-To turn left, pull back with a gentle pressure on the rein in your left hand.
+To turn left, pull back with gentle pressure on the rein in your left hand.
 Squeeze back rather than tugging on the reins.
 As you actively cue with the left rein, continue contact on the right rein, as this controls the amount of bend your horse will take as he rounds a corner.
 The right rein, therefore, should neither be allowed to go slack nor held too tightly.